Settings and Functions I First Mastered When Starting to Use Claude Code

 • Delete unnecessary lines (shorter is better!)

-The context window includes [conversations with Claude Code, loaded files, execution results, CLAUDE.md content] etc.
+The context window counts [conversations with Claude Code, loaded files, execution results, CLAUDE.md contents] and more.

-As this amount increases, accuracy decreases and token consumption (cost) increases.
+As this amount increases, accuracy drops and token consumption (cost) increases.

 Use the /context command to check current usage.